Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Quick fixes to regressions and improved support responses shift ratings upward in app stores.

-• Transparent, responsive communication (in-app help, replies to reviews) reinforces Kobo’s reputation as reader-centric.
+• Transparent, responsive communication (e.g. in-app help, replies to reviews) reinforces Kobo’s reputation as reader-centric.

 • Ecosystem Expansion and Partnerships